Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

-In Figure \ref{plots_experiments_classificationUSPS} we study the performance of Algorithm \ref{classification_alg} and Algorithm \ref{algorithm_rng_classification} when used for classifying USPS digits and $d$ equaling the Euclidean metric.
+In Figure \ref{plots_experiments_classificationUSPS} we study the performance of Algorithms \ref{classification_alg} and \ref{algorithm_rng_classification} when used for classifying USPS digits.
+We deal with 800 digits chosen uniformly at random from the set of all USPS digits and randomly split into 300 labeled and 500 unlabeled data points.
+The dissimilarity function $d$ equals the Euclidean metric.
+We chose input statements uniformly at random without replacement from the set of all statements, which we generated according to Noise model~I (1st row) or Noise model II (2nd row).
+On top of Algorithm \ref{classification_alg} we used the $k$-NN classifier.
+The parameter $k$ for Algorithm \ref{algorithm_rng_classification} was chosen from $1,2,3,5,7,15,25,45,70,100,150,230,350$.
+For small values of $errorprob$ or $noiseparam$ we consider the results of our proposed algorithms to be satisfactory and useful.
 Note that in this 10-class classification problem a strategy of random guessing would yield a 0-1 loss of about $0.9$.
-We deal with 800 digits chosen uniformly at random and randomly split into 300 labeled and 500 unlabeled data points.
-This large number of data points leads to a number of $85013600$ possible statements that by no means can be handled by one of the embedding methods.
-In light of this fact, we consider the results of our proposed algorithms to be satisfactory.
-The parameter $k$ for Algorithm \ref{algorithm_rng_classification} was chosen from $1,2,3,5,7,15,25,45,70,100,150,230,350$.
-Not surprisingly, we obtained slightly better results when the ratio between labeled and unlabeled data points was chosen as $400/400$ instead of $300/500$ and slightly worse results when it was chosen as $200/600$ (plots not shown here).
+Not surprisingly, we obtained slightly better results when the ratio between labeled and unlabeled data points was chosen as $400/400$ instead of $300/500$ and slightly worse results when it was chosen as $200/600$ (plots omitted).